just4jc/bot-education/Student-Resources/README.md

 1. Getting Started with a Simple Bot: BotsTennisLab
 2. Intro to Text Analytics in Cognitive Services: CognitiveServicesTextMiningLab
-3. Integration of Cognitive Services API with Bot Framework: BotsSentimentLab
+3. Integration of Cognitive Services API with Bot Framework: BotsSentimentAnalysisLab
 4. Intro to UI Controls for Bots: BotsRichUILab
 5. Track Bot Application's Health: BotsTelemetryLab
 6. Developing Unit Tests for Bots: BotsUnitTestingLab